 In this region, the final letters of words are often pronounced clearly and the sounds of j and ll are audibly different, unlike in many other forms of Spanish.

-One of the best ways to learn Spanish is through immersion, so if you want to take that approach with this dialect, you can study Andean Spanish in Otavalo, a town in the Ecuadorian Andes that is 2,550 meters about sea level.
+One of the best ways to learn Spanish is through immersion, so if you want to take that approach with this dialect, you can study Andean Spanish in Otavalo, a town in the Ecuadorian Andes that is 2,550 meters above sea level.

-9. Central American
+9. Central American Spanish